yihe-61wu/pySVRT/README.md

 the vignette ByteTensor (i.e. expecting a lot of 255s, a few 0s, and no other value).

-They allow to reduce the memory footprint by a factor ~50, and may be usefull to deal with very large data-sets and avoid re-generating images at every batch.
+This compression reduces the memory footprint by a factor ~50, and may be usefull to deal with very large data-sets and avoid re-generating images at every batch.
+It induces a little overhead for decompression, and moving from CPU to GPU memory.

 See vignette_set.py for a class CompressedVignetteSet using it.

-# Installation and test #
+# Testing convolution networks #

-Executing
+The file

 ```
-make -j -k
-./test-svrt.py
+cnn-svrt.py
 ```

-should generate an image example.png in the current directory.

-Note that the image generation does not take advantage of GPUs or multi-core, and can be as fast as 10,000 vignettes per second and as slow as 40 on a 4GHz i7-6700K.
+provides the implementation of two deep networks, and use the compressed vignette code to allow the training with several millions vignettes on a PC with 16Gb and a GPU with 8Gb.

+The networks were designed by Afroze Baqapuri during an internship at Idiap.